 Ellensbrook to Prevelly

+The Hike - Part Two of my Moses Rock to Prevelly section after I decided to extend this day and beat the weather that was due to hit that night.
+Relaxing by the brook was fun and it would have been nice to spend the afternoon at Ellensbrook but I had places to be.
 I'm not going to lie, the allure of a comfy bed and hot meal at Prevelly had me excited but the thought of doing this 10km section plus another 18km into Contos in strong winds and rain was the biggest factor at play.
-With my bag all packed away, shoes on and a can-do attitude in place, I headed off to re-join the Cape to Cape as it headed south out of the campsite.
+With my bag all packed away, shoes on and a can-do attitude, I headed off to re-join the Cape to Cape as it headed south out of the campsite.
 While the walk into camp had been a delight with the mixed Peppermint/Marri/Jarrah forest, just south of camp sees the introduction of the first Karri forest of the Cape to Cape.
 Not quite the giants you get further inland or on the south coast, it was nice to see these smooth barked beauties after days of coastal walking.

 Isolated to an area lining Ellen Brook, they only exist in small numbers but it was nice to walk alongside them for even the briefest of moments.
 Leaving Ellensbrook behind, you start climbing up a vehicle track that is surrounded by Marri/Jarrah forest on both sides and contained an excellent array of wildflowers and orchids.
 Ever aware of my pace, it was hard not to stop and take photos of every new variety of wildflower with a great deal of different colours and shapes.
 Hovea, Pink Fairy Orchids, Pink Myrtle, Cottonheads, Milkmaids, Blue Squills, Sweet Scented Hakea and an Acacia variety were just the tip of the iceberg.
 Prevalent all throughout this next section were Cowslip Orchids and I had to stop myself from photographing them after a while, even when I found a big clumping or a really good example.
 Having broken up this day into essentially three distinct parts with long breaks in between them, it felt much easier than if I was just bashing out 30km in a day with maybe a short lunch break (as I was doing on my last stretch of the Bibbulmun into Albany).
 The climb up the hill was enjoyable and as it flattened out, it also started winding a bit more through the dense undergrowth.